ervisasulmina/ecd-coach/kaggle_writeup_draft.md

 - System demo (milestone → activities → mentor → safety)
 - Code structure overview
 - How the agent was built

-Combined with the multi-agent architecture and tool use, this positions ECD-Coach strongly for bonus scoring.

 ---